lewagon/dotfiles/02-OOP/03-Cookbook/TEACHERS.md

   end
 end
 ```
 How do we deal with 1)?
-No `gets.chomp` in the controller this is interface !
+No `gets.chomp` in the controller! this is interface responsibility.

 ##### Display
 ```ruby